MotusWTS/motusServer/inst/doc/status_api.md

 ### retry_job ###

-   retry_job (jobID, message) - administrative users only
+   retry_job (jobID, message, authToken) - administrative users only

       - jobID: integer; ID of job with an error, or one of whose siblings has an error
       - message: string; optional message to add to job log, indicating e.g. reason for retry